ben3636/forti-pi/README.md

    * Lowering the hardware/financial requirements for learning/labbing infosec benefits all of us and helps inspire the next generation of security researchers to push past what is considered "possible"
    * Small businesses may be unable to afford traditional SIEM/XDR products and related hardware, this helps close the gap

+ ## Components
+ ### Pi-lastic (AKA "plastic")

+ Pi-lastic is the Elastic Stack (Elasticsearch & Kibana) that is installed on your Pi to serve as the SIEM & XDR server.
+This can ingest all kinds of data and provide detailed dashboards to gleam deep insight on data such as network traffic.

+ ### Pi-rewall

+ Pi-rewall is the firewall installation.
+It is recommended for the Pi 4 due to the Gigabit support for USB-to-Ethernet adapters but will work on a Pi 3 as well.
+This install handles basic firewall, NAT, Zeek network auditing, & Suricata IDS alerts.
+This install can be paired with Pi-lastic to ingest Zeek/Suricata logs for network forensics.